Useurmind/jekyll-now/_drafts/FluxInTypescriptWithRx.md

   ```

 The action creator shown above  is a function returning a function which first dispatches the started action.
 Then it fetches something from the server.
 On success it dispatches the success action.
 On error it handles it somehow.

+### Async Actions with Rx

+When looking at what Redux does you have to decide between two things.

+1. Being explicit and verbose with separate actions for async start, success and error
+2. Being implicit and just using the async API, e.g. fetch, for starting and handling success, error

+There is a little tradeoff (little bit more code) to possibility number one, so lets examine it in more detail to find possible advantages of that approach.